 More details about the DocTools AddAutoCorrect features

-When you right-click in a word marked as a spelling error in Word 2013 or Word 2016, the right-click menu with available commands is much shorter than in earlier versions of Word.
+When you right-click in a word marked as a spelling error in Word 2013, the right-click menu with available commands is shorter than in earlier versions of Word.
 In Word 2016 and newer versions of Word, incl.
 Word for Microsoft 365, you may find other commands than you used to find in the menu.
-One of the commands that are missing is the AutoCorrect Options command that allows you to immediately add a word to the collection of AutoCorrect entries.
+One of the commands that are missing in Word 2013 is the AutoCorrect Options command that allows you to immediately add a word to the collection of AutoCorrect entries.
 You may also miss that command in Word 2016 and newer versions of Word – it depends on which version of Word 2016 you are using.

 Why was the AutoCorrect Options command removed?